humzakhan94/dsp/lessons/install/readme.md

 Did you install Python 2 or 3?
 Why?

->> '''Python3.
-Because it is recommended'''
+>> Python 3, because it is recommended.

 ### Q2.
 Which Python Version Installed